IBM/software-networking-pot/docs/NS1 PoT/4 - SANO NS1 integration.md

 	a.
 Change name to NS1_sources

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. authKey: $NS1Credentials

-29. Add a new tile, Common -> ForEach
+29. Add a new building block, Common -> ForEach

 	a.
 Change name to ForEach_source

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. list: $NS1_sources.result

 ![IBM NS1](img/SANO_NS1/Img_RNA_4.png)

-30. On the right side of the foreach, add a new tile, Common -> If
+30. On the right side of the foreach, add a new building block, Common -> If

 	a.
 Change name to If_same_device

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. condition: $ForEach_source.item.name == $Devicename

-31. On the TRUE side of the If, add a new tile, Common -> Assign
+31. On the TRUE side of the If, add a new building block, Common -> Assign

 	a.
 Change name to Assign_url

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. variable: $url